Raddames-Tonui/skypulse_monitoring_system_frontend/src/components/dynamic-form/Readme.md

 `DynamicForm` is a fully dynamic and customizable React form component that renders fields based on a `FormSchema`.
 It supports all common field types (`text`, `select`, `textarea`, `checkbox`, `switch`, `radio`, `number`, `date`, `file`, `multiselect`) and integrates easily with initial data and submission logic.

-The form also supports custom styling through props, allowing you to override CSS classes and inline styles for the form wrapper, fields, buttons, and individual components.
+The form also supports:

+* Field-level **disabled state**
+* Conditional field visibility
+* Schema-driven validation
+* Per-field and per-renderer **custom styling** via schema props

+The design follows a **schema-first, CSS-driven** approach suitable for large applications and internal UI systems.

 ---